Charged With Trafficking But You're Just a User? Here's What You Need to Know

 Here's something that should bother you: the weight used to determine your charge might not be the weight of the actual drug.

 And it gets worse.
-In one real case, there was a 73% weight discrepancy between what was measured at the scene and what the lab later confirmed.
+In that same case, there was a significant weight discrepancy between what was measured at the scene and what the lab later confirmed.
 That's not a rounding error.
 That's the difference between a possession charge and a trafficking charge.
 That's the difference between probation and a mandatory prison sentence.

 Mandatory Minimums: Why Weight Is Everything